 IMAGE: Natalie Rhea Riggs / Unsplash

-Advisors and their clients with sizable holdings of company stock (owned and restricted shares) will both benefit from systematic diversification of these positions.
+Advisors and their clients with sizable holdings of employer stock will both benefit from systematic share diversification of these positions.
 For the client it means reduced risk and peace of mind, and for the advisor it means additional assets under management.

 - Reluctance to part with shares that might continue to increase in value

 - The lack of a methodology to determine how many shares to sell and at what price

 - “Black Out” periods where they are precluded from selling

 An effective way to overcome these “inhibitors to action” is to assist clients in developing an annual diversification strategy.
 This will provide for gradual dollar cost averaging out of a concentrated position and into a reduced risk portfolio.
 Taking periodic action called for by the strategy becomes an easy, or even automatic, decision once a strategy has been adopted.

 The recently updated “Share Diversification Analysis” in StockOpter.com was designed to assist advisors and their clients to interactively visualize the multi-year projected values of their owned/long shares and vested options compared to a diversified portfolio at various levels of annual diversification.
 Using the StockOpter.com “Diversification” dashboard, one simply enters a suitable diversification rate for the available shares.
 This will generate a five year projection of the value of the client’s investments held in company stock and vested options plotted against the value held in a diversified portfolio.

 For comparison, StockOpter will automatically produce alternative strategies by varying the annual diversification percentage.
 The following sample charts show three alternative diversification scenarios which include a “base case” of 10% and two alternative cases plus or minus 5%.
 These charts enable clients to quickly visualize whether an annual diversification rate is making them less concentrated.